drighelli/EuroBioc2020_SpatialWorkshop/README.md

-This workshop is divided in three parts where we provide an overview of the most spreaded technologies for Spatial Transcriptomics, such as seqFISH and 10x Visium Spatial Gene Expression and main differences between them.
+This workshop is divided in three parts where we provide an overview of the most widely used technologies for spatially resolved transcriptomics, such as seqFISH and 10x Genomics Visium, and the main differences between them.
-Then we'll provide details about the SpatialExperiment class and how to handle its methods to store and retrive spatial coordinates, images and how to manage them.
+Then we will provide details about the SpatialExperiment class and how to handle its methods to store and retrieve spatial coordinates, images, and how to manage them.
-Finally, we'll show how to store/retrieve already stored data from a pre-defined repository and how to contribute to it.
+Finally, we will show how to store/retrieve already stored data from a pre-defined repository and how to generate plots.

-The workshop will end with a mini-challenge for the attendees to handle with the privided tools during the sessions.
+The workshop will end with a mini-challenge for the attendees to handle with the provided tools during the sessions.

 # Authors:

 - [Dario Righelli](github.com/drighelli) (dario.righelli@gmail.com)
 - [Helena L. Crowell](github.com/HelenaLC) (helena.crowell@uzh.ch)
-- [Lukas M. Weber](github.com/lmweber) (lukas.weber@jhu.edu)
+- [Lukas M. Weber](https://lmweber.org/) (lukas.weber@jhu.edu)

 # Pre-requisites

 - Basic R syntax knowledge and R data structures
-- Familiarity with [SingleCellExperiment](https://bioconductor.org/packages/SingleCellExperiment/) and/or [SummarizeExperiment](https://bioconductor.org/packages/SummarizedExperiment/) classes
+- Familiarity with [SingleCellExperiment](https://bioconductor.org/packages/SingleCellExperiment/) and/or [SummarizedExperiment](https://bioconductor.org/packages/SummarizedExperiment/) classes